aws-samples/amazon-bedrock-samples/docs/agents/function-calling/return_of_control/return_of_control.md

 print(f"Messages:\n{json.dumps(messages, indent=2, ensure_ascii=False)}\n")
 ```

-    Invoking model...
-    {'ResponseMetadata': {'RequestId': '6eec9cfa-3f09-4c20-bf22-28989628a276', 'HTTPStatusCode': 200, 'HTTPHeaders': {'date': 'Wed, 14 Aug 2024 17:16:40 GMT', 'content-type': 'application/json', 'content-length': '528', 'connection': 'keep-alive', 'x-amzn-requestid': '6eec9cfa-3f09-4c20-bf22-28989628a276'}, 'RetryAttempts': 0}, 'output': {'message': {'role': 'assistant', 'content': [{'text': 'To reserve a vacation for an employee, I need the following information:\n\n- Employee ID (you provided this as 1)\n- Start date for the vacation\n- End date for the vacation\n\nPlease provide the start date and end date for the vacation you want to reserve, and I can then invoke the `reserve_vacation_time` tool with the complete information.'}]}}, 'stopReason': 'end_turn', 'usage': {'inputTokens': 505, 'outputTokens': 79, 'totalTokens': 584}, 'metrics': {'latencyMs': 2415}}
-    Got output from model...
-    {'ResponseMetadata': {'RequestId': '6eec9cfa-3f09-4c20-bf22-28989628a276', 'HTTPStatusCode': 200, 'HTTPHeaders': {'date': 'Wed, 14 Aug 2024 17:16:40 GMT', 'content-type': 'application/json', 'content-length': '528', 'connection': 'keep-alive', 'x-amzn-requestid': '6eec9cfa-3f09-4c20-bf22-28989628a276'}, 'RetryAttempts': 0}, 'output': {'message': {'role': 'assistant', 'content': [{'text': 'To reserve a vacation for an employee, I need the following information:\n\n- Employee ID (you provided this as 1)\n- Start date for the vacation\n- End date for the vacation\n\nPlease provide the start date and end date for the vacation you want to reserve, and I can then invoke the `reserve_vacation_time` tool with the complete information.'}]}}, 'stopReason': 'end_turn', 'usage': {'inputTokens': 505, 'outputTokens': 79, 'totalTokens': 584}, 'metrics': {'latencyMs': 2415}}
-    Output:
-    {'message': {'role': 'assistant', 'content': [{'text': 'To reserve a vacation for an employee, I need the following information:\n\n- Employee ID (you provided this as 1)\n- Start date for the vacation\n- End date for the vacation\n\nPlease provide the start date and end date for the vacation you want to reserve, and I can then invoke the `reserve_vacation_time` tool with the complete information.'}]}}

-    Messages:
-    [
-      {
-        "role": "user",
-        "content": [
-          {
-            "text": "reserve a vacation with employee ID 1"
-          }
-        ]
-      },
-      {
-        "role": "assistant",
-        "content": [
-          {
-            "text": "To reserve a vacation for an employee, I need the following information:\n\n- Employee ID (you provided this as 1)\n- Start date for the vacation\n- End date for the vacation\n\nPlease provide the start date and end date for the vacation you want to reserve, and I can then invoke the `reserve_vacation_time` tool with the complete information."
-          }
-        ]
-      }
-    ]

 If we supply the additional parameters, the model is now able to call the tool and fulfill the intent.